 The lunch consists of two courses with a choice of main or vegetarian meal, vegetables or salad and potatoes, pasta etc. depending on the menu, and for pudding, a choice of assorted fresh fruit or pudding of the day.
 In addition, as part of the meal, children may choose a drink.

-The current cost for a school dinner £2.10 per day.
-This price will increase in September 2020 to £2.20.
-All children in reception and KS1 receive a free school meal each day.
+The current cost for a school dinner £2.20 per day.
+(This price was increased by 10p in September 2020) All children in reception and KS1 receive a free school meal each day.
 Payment for school meals is via our cashless school meal system.

 Adult meals will cost £3.00 This will be the price for a parent meal on our Parent/Carer Days.